-Subject name Preparatory Physical Education Basketball Subject code BAL Subject type Elective Subject Prerequisites Played at a school or representative level in the chosen sport or be invited by the coach / HOD of HPE to participate To find out more information please contact Head of Department - (Telephone: 5457 8386) Course overview The subject provides experiences for students to specialise in their chosen sport.
+Subject Type ELECTIVE SUBJECT Faculty HEALTH AND PHYSICAL EDUCATION Subject name Preparatory Physical Education Basketball Subject code BAL Recommended Played at a school or representative level in the chosen sport or be invited by the coach / HOD of HPE to participate Course Length 1 YEAR Course overview The subject provides experiences for students to specialise in their chosen sport.
 It is designed to complement and further enhance the skills of the extra-curricular sporting programs that students already participate in.
-The Year 10 Basketball program prepares students for the following courses of study: Year 11 &amp; 12 - Senior Physical Education Year 11 &amp; 12 - Certificate III in Fitness Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics include: Skill Acquisition Training and Performance Biomechanics Sports Ethics Assessment Students will be assessed continuously through practical recreations tasks, written and oral tasks.
-A range of assessment techniques will be utilised throughout the course including: physical tasks research &amp; written tasks project folios video analysis of physical activities multimodal presentations
+The Year 10 Basketball program prepares students for the following courses of study: Year 11 & 12 - Senior Physical Education Year 11 & 12 - Certificate III in Fitness Course outline Topics include: Skill Acquisition Training and Performance Biomechanics Sports Ethics Assessment Students will be assessed continuously through practical recreations tasks, written and oral tasks.
+A range of assessment techniques will be utilised throughout the course including: • physical tasks • research & written tasks • project folios • video analysis of physical activities • multimodal presentations

-Subject name Preparatory Physical Education AFL Subject code AFL Subject type Elective Subject Prerequisites Played at a school or representative level in the chosen sport or be invited by the coach / HOD HPE to participate To find out more information please contact Head of Department - (Telephone: 5457 8386) Course overview The subject provides experiences for students to specialise in their chosen sport.
+Subject Type ELECTIVE SUBJECT Faculty HEALTH AND PHYSICAL EDUCATION Subject name Preparatory Physical Education AFL Subject code AFL Recommended Played at a school or representative level in the chosen sport or be invited by the coach / HOD HPE to participate Course Length 1 YEAR Course overview The subject provides experiences for students to specialise in their chosen sport.
 It is designed to complement and further enhance the skills of the extra-curricular sporting programs that students already participate in.
-The Year 10 AFL program prepares students for the following courses of study: Year 11 &amp; 12 - Senior Physical Education Year 11 &amp; 12 - Certificate III in Fitness Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics include: Skill Acquisition Training and Performance Biomechanics Sports Ethics Assessment Students will be assessed continuously through practical recreations tasks, written and oral tasks.
-A range of assessment techniques will be utilised throughout the course including: physical tasks research &amp; written tasks project folios video analysis of physical activities multimodal presentations
+The Year 10 AFL program prepares students for the following courses of study: Year 11 & 12 - Senior Physical Education Year 11 & 12 - Certificate III in Fitness Course outline Topics include: Skill Acquisition Training and Performance Biomechanics Sports Ethics Assessment Students will be assessed continuously through practical recreations tasks, written and oral tasks.
+A range of assessment techniques will be utilised throughout the course including: • physical tasks • research & written tasks • project folios • video analysis of physical activities • multimodal presentations

-Subject name Rugby League Development Program Subject code RLP Subject type By application Prerequisites Played at a school or representative level in the chosen sport or be invited by the coach / HOD HPE to participate To find out more information please contact Head of Department - (Telephone: 5457 8386) Course overview The subject provides experiences for students to specialise in their chosen sport.
+Subject Type ELECTIVE SUBJECT Faculty HEALTH AND PHYSICAL EDUCATION Subject name Rugby League Development Program Subject code RLP Recommended Played at a school or representative level in the chosen sport or be invited by the coach / HOD HPE to participate Course Length 1 YEAR Course overview The subject provides experiences for students to specialise in their chosen sport.
 It is designed to complement and further enhance the skills of the extra-curricular sporting programs that students already participate in.
-The Year 10 Rugby League Development program prepares students for the following courses of study: Year 11 &amp; 12 - Senior Sport and Recreation - Rugby League Development Program Year 11 &amp; 12 - Senior Physical Education Year 11 &amp; 12 - Senior Physical Recreation Year 11 &amp; 12 - Certificate III in Fitness Course outline This subject is studied for TWO SEMESTERS (Full Year) in Year 10.
-Topics include: Skill Acquisition Training and Performance Biomechanics Sports Ethics Assessment Students will be assessed continuously through practical recreations tasks, written and oral tasks.
-A range of assessment techniques will be utilised throughout the course including: physical tasks research &amp; written tasks project folios video analysis of physical activities multimodal presentations
+The Year 10 Rugby League Development program prepares students for the following courses of study: Year 11 &amp; 12 - Senior Sport and Recreation - Rugby League Development Program Year 11 &amp; 12 - Senior Physical Education Year 11 &amp; 12 - Senior Physical Recreation Year 11 &amp; 12 - Certificate III in Fitness Course outline Topics include: Skill Acquisition Training and Performance Biomechanics Sports Ethics Assessment Students will be assessed continuously through practical recreations tasks, written and oral tasks.
+A range of assessment techniques will be utilised throughout the course including: • physical tasks • research & written tasks • project folios • video analysis of physical activities • multimodal presentations